thegrumpys/odop/docs/Help/terminology.md

 The simplest way to use a different design type and equation set is to select a design type that uses the desired equation set at the time that the ODOP software first starts.
-A default design named "startup" should be available for each design type.
+A default design named "Startup" should be available for each design type.
 An explanation of how to select a design type and open a design of that type is provided in: [Getting Started](gettingStarted).